zkrising/Tachi/docs/docs/contributing/components/documentation.md

 If you don't know, or aren't comfortable with all of the things on this list, click on them to learn about them!

+## Component Overview

+All of the content for this component is inside the `docs/` folder.

+It contains another folder, inconveniently called `docs/`, which contains all of the markdown files that are our documentation.

+There's another folder called `includes/`, which contains some things that are constantly referenced throughout the documentation.

+At the top level, there's `mkdocs.yml`, which we'll go over later.

 ## Software Overview

 We use [MKDocs Material](https://squidfunk.github.io/mkdocs-material/) for our documentation.